DEFRA/flood-app/release-docs/CFF-8.16.0.md

 ## Tickets

-- Merge pull request #960 from DEFRA/feature/FSR-1444-sonarcloud-issue-regex

-- Merge pull request #916 from DEFRA/feature/FSR-1324-sonar-cloud-issues

-- FSR-1426 | latest levels updates (#941)
+- FSR-1426 | Latest levels updates

-- FSR-1386 : fix 404 error which occurs for a small number of towns (#948)
+- FSR-1386 | Fix 404 error which occurs for a small number of towns

-- FSR-000 : switch to using node-version-file in workflows (#915)
+- FSR-1376 | Latest level content and hyperlink uses agency_name instead of external_name

+- FSR-1408 | "Minutes ago" does not update as expected on scheduled refresh

+- FSR-1410 | Incorrect content in latest levels box for warnings

+- FSR-1415 | Redis upgrade v5 to v7

+- FSR-1444 | Fix issue with regex vulnerability